api-platform/docs/api-bundle/operations.md

 ## Creating custom operations

-DunglasApiBundle allows to register custom operations for collections and items.
+DunglasApiBundle allows registering custom operations for collections and items.
-Custom operations allow to customize routing information (like the URL and the HTTP method), the controller to use (default to the built-in action of the `ResourceController` applicable for the given HTTP method) and a context that will be passed to documentation generators.
+Custom operations allow to customize routing information (like the URL and the HTTP method), the controller to use (default to the built-in action of the `ResourceController` applicable for the given HTTP method) and a context that will be passed to the documentation generators.

 A convenient factory is provided to build `Dunglas\ApiBundle\Api\Operation\Operation` instances.
 This factory guesses good default values for options such as the route name and its associated URL by inspecting the given `Resource` instance.
 All guessed values can be overridden.

 If you want to use custom controller action, [refer to the dedicated documentation](controllers.md).

 DunglasApiBundle is smart enough to automatically register routes in the Symfony routing system and to document operations in the Hydra vocab.

 ```yaml
     resource.product.item_operation.get: